 Brad Weismann

-Brad Weismann’s new book, Horror Unmasked: A History of Terror from ‘Nosferatu’ to ‘Nope’ will be published in September 2023.
+Brad Weismann’s new book is Horror Unmasked: A History of Terror from ‘Nosferatu’ to ‘Nope’.
 His book Lost in the Dark: A World History of Horror Film, was published in the spring of 2021.
 He is an award-winning writer and editor who returned to the place he grew up, in the shadow of the Colorado Rockies, after 15 years of performing standup, improvisational, and sketch comedy on stage, radio, and television.
+He contributed to the critical collection 100 Years of Soviet Cinema, and he was chosen by the Library of Congress to contribute explanatory essays to its National Recording Registry.

 Latest from the Blog